2023 World Junior Ice Hockey Championships: Semifinals

 In their second meeting in the tournament, Czechia advanced to their first final since 2001 after defeating Sweden 2–1.
 Ludvig Jansson scored first for Sweden, but David Jiříček equalized with less than a minute of regulation time.
 In the last minute of overtime, just as the match was about to go to a shootout, Jiří Kulich scored to send Czechia to the final.
 Canada made a statement against rivals United States by beating them 6–2, sending Canada to their 4th consecutive World Juniors final.
 Despite United States leading 2–0 after 10 minutes, Canada soon found their form and scored 6 past the Americans.

 Bronze medal game

-The United States defeated Sweden in a 8–7 thriller, the most goals in a single World Juniors match since an 18 goal match between Canada and Germany in 2021.
+The United States defeated Sweden in an 8–7 thriller, the most goals in a single World Juniors match since an 18-goal match between Canada and Germany in 2021.
 Chaz Lucius scored a hat-trick after a deflection off Swedish goaltender Carl Lindbom found its way to Lucius, who slotted it in the side netting to score the winning goal in overtime.

 Gold medal game

+Canada lead 1–0 in the first period and managed a 2–0 lead in the second.
+Czechia would tie the game in the third period, sending the match into overtime.
+Dylan Guenther would score the overtime winner to earn the 20th gold medal for Canada.